LLaVA-MORE: A Comparative Study of LLMs and Visual Backbones for Enhanced Visual Instruction Tuning: Introduction

 \section{Introduction}

 The emergence of Large Language Models (LLMs) with remarkable expressive capabilities has revolutionized the way diverse language-related tasks are approached~\cite{vicuna2023,team2024gemma,touvron2023llama,abdin2024phi}.
-This advancement has inspired the Computer Vision community to move beyond traditional text-only paradigms and adopt multiple modalities, including vision, audio, and beyond.
+This advancement has inspired the Computer Vision and Multimedia communities to move beyond traditional text-only paradigms and adopt multiple modalities, including vision, audio, and beyond.
 Consequently, this shift has led to the emergence of Multimodal Large Language Models (MLLMs)~\cite{caffagni2024r}, which establish sophisticated relationships between concepts across different embedding spaces, enabling richer multimodal understanding.

 Current MLLMs~\cite{alayrac2022flamingo,liu2023visual,liu2024improved,agrawal2024pixtral,chen2024internvl,jiang2024mantis} typically integrate a language model with a visual backbone using specialized adapters that bridge the gap between modalities.
-While these systems demonstrate impressive performance, the field has converged around a somewhat narrow technical approach, with most implementations leveraging LLaMA-derived language models and LLaVA-based training protocols.
-Additionally, visual encoders based on contrastive training such as CLIP~\cite{radford2021learning} and its derivatives~\cite{tschannen2025siglip,fang2023eva,zhai2023sigmoid} have become the default choice for extracting visual features aligned with textual representations.
+While these systems demonstrate impressive performance, the field has converged around a somewhat narrow technical approach, with most implementations leveraging LLaMA-derived LLMs and LLaVA-based training protocols.
+Additionally, visual encoders based on contrastive training such as CLIP~\cite{radford2021learning} and its derivatives~\cite{tschannen2025siglip,fang2023eva,zhai2023sigmoid} have become the default choice for extracting visual features.
 These encoders are specifically trained to generate embeddings that seamlessly integrate with language models, further driving their widespread adoption.
-While contrastive learning has been highly effective in aligning images and text within a shared representation space, other vision models~\cite{caron2021emerging,oquab2024dinov2} capable of capturing richer structural information have received comparatively less attention.
+While contrastive learning has been highly effective in aligning images and text within a shared space, other vision models~\cite{caron2021emerging,oquab2024dinov2} learn robust visual features in a purely self-supervised scheme, without relying on weak supervision from text.
+These models showcase intriguing emerging properties, and yet their application to MLLMs is relatively understudied.